 36.1 The Chief of Police or his/her designee shall determine, in his/her sole discretion, the promotional process for filling Lieutenant positions.
 The eligibility list shall be ranked based on the candidates' scores determined by the process.
 Vacancies shall be filled using a Rule of 10.
-For any process that is conducted prior to January 1, 2021, the City and the Association agree that the educational and experience requirement for eligibility for application for promotion to Lieutenant shall be a four-year bachelors degree or three years experience as a Police Sergeant with the City of Gainesville.
-For any process that is conducted on or after January 1, 2021, the City and Association agree that the educational and experience requirement for eligibility for application for promotion to Lieutenant shall be a four-year bachelors degree and three years experience as a Police Sergeant with the City of Gainesville.
+For any process that is conducted on or after October 1, 2022, the City and the Association agree that the educational and experience requirement for eligibility for application for promotion to Lieutenant shall be: a four-year bachelors degree and one year as a Sergeant with the City of Gainesville, having completed probation; or completion of 60 credit hours and four years experience as a Police Sergeant with the City of Gainesville.

-IN WITNESS WHEREOF, the parties hereunto set their hands this 6th day of February, 2020.
+IN WITNESS WHEREOF, the parties hereunto set their hands this 22nd day of September, 2022\.